JonLevy/tryton_introduction/doc/source/coding_trytond.rst

 Fields
 ------

-The many types and attributes of Fields are not covered here, but are available in the `official fields documentation`_.
+The many types and attributes of Fields are covered in the `official fields documentation`_.

 Migrations with __register__